eswaraaa/angular-test-assignment/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
-# angular-test-assignment

-Some news source saying like "There's no fourth stimulus check, but many will get $1,800 before 2021 ends"

-Previous rounds of COVID stimulus payments sent money to families in the order of $1,200, $600, and $1,400 - the last one being part of the American Rescue Plan signed into law by President Biden in March of 2021.
-The American Rescue Plan also sent money directly to families in the form of the expanded federal Child Tax Credit.
-The first half of the newly expanded credit is being delivered directly to families.